 That's not always the case.
 Sometimes you have to create your own opportunities.

 Give yourself permission to be who you really are.
 Even if that's dangerous or scary.
-Don't wait for someone else to validate your or tell you that we're good enough.
+Don't wait for someone else to validate your or tell you that you're good enough.
 You're already magnificent!
-Find someone that helps you believe in and won't let you buy into the bullshit lies the rest of the world wants to pile on.
+Find someone that helps you believe in yourself and won't let you buy into the bullshit lies the rest of the world wants to pile on.
 Then, take action toward your dreams.
 Even when it seems like no one is looking.
 If you're only working when everyone else can see and applaud it, you're not going to make much progress.

 Take a page out of Allison's book.
 Take off your coat, engage, and let the world see who you really are.
 If that feels scary on your own, get help.
 Find a supportive community, a friend, or a coach to help hold space for the shining star you're becoming.
 Take small steps, a few at a time.
 Do what you can as you are able.